Logo

 With Tottenham downed, is it all plain-sailing from here?

-ay_105608197JUST last week I wrote that, despite what the press and many of our fans believe, we shouldn’t give up hope – nor should we be throwing in the towel – on the places just yet, despite what the Betfair Premier League odds might say.
+ay_105608197JUST last week I wrote that, despite what the press and many of our fans believe, we shouldn’t give up hope – nor should we be throwing in the towel – on the Champions League places just yet, despite what the Betfair Premier League odds might say.

 Prior to the game on Sunday, the Reds had an impressive 30 points to play for.
 Meaning that Liverpool could potentially finish the season with 72 points.